Winter for Pitta

 Foods to Favor

-Your body will probably do well following the general recommendations for a winter diet.
-Foods that will be especially supportive include berries, soaked prunes, soaked raisins, asparagus, green beans, leeks, okra, rutabaga, amaranth, basmati rice, seitan, ghee, warm milk, and sunflower seeds.
-While you will be able to tolerate more spices than usual during the winter months, be sure to use plenty of your pitta-friendly standbys: cardamom, cinnamon, coriander, cumin, fennel, fresh ginger, mint, parsley, saffron, tarragon, turmeric, and vanilla.
-Of the herb teas recommended for the winter, the CCF Tea (Cumin, Coriander, and Fennel) will be the most appropriate for your system.
+Your body will probably do well following the aforementioned general recommendations for a winter diet.
+Foods that will be most complementary include: berries, soaked prunes, soaked raisins, asparagus, green beans, leeks, okra, rutabaga, amaranth, basmati rice, seitan, ghee, warm milk, and sunflower seeds.
+While you will be able to allow more spices than usual during the winter months, be sure to use plenty of your pitta-soothing allies: cardamom, cinnamon, fresh ginger, mint, parsley, saffron, tarragon, turmeric, and vanilla.
+Of the herb teas recommended for the winter, the CCF Tea (cumin, coriander, and fennel) will be the most supportive for pitta.